 A Controlled Activity Approval application for Substages 8A-8C was submitted to NRAR in May 2021.
 The Controlled Activity Approval was granted on 14 February 2022.
 As a result of consultation with NRAR, the following additional trigger action response plans (TARPs) were prepared and are referenced in the Controlled Activity Approval (CAA-2021-11223):

-- 1. flood scour risk and remedial response; and - 2. vegetation management and site stabilisation.
+- 1. flood scour risk and remedial response - 2. vegetation management and site stabilisation.

-These TARPs are provided in Appendix E and Appendix F respectively.
+These TARPs are provided in Appendix F and Appendix G respectively.
+These TARPs will be implemented for all substages (8A-8M).